nolyme/oly/packages/oly-core/docs/Test.md

 There is a wonderful tool called [jest](https://facebook.github.io/jest/).

-- very fast
+- fast
 - coverage
-- env browser/server
+- browser and server
 - async/await
 - typescript (with ts-jest)